China state media calls for 'severe punishment' for Google, Apple, U.S. tech firms

 "We cannot say this more clearly - the (U.S.) government does not have access to Google servers - not directly, or via a back door, or a so-called drop box," said Google Chief Legal Officer David Drummond in an emailed statement on Wednesday.
 "We provide user data to governments only in accordance with the law."

 Microsoft declined to provide immediate comment.
-Facebook, Yahoo and Cisco were not immediately available when Reuters sought comment.
-All of them have previously denied participating in sweeping surveillance efforts.
+Facebook, Yahoo, Apple and Cisco were not immediately available when Reuters sought comment by telephone and email.

+Facebook is currently blocked by Chinese censors, but said last month it may open a sales office in China to provide more support to local advertisers who use the website to reach customers overseas.

 ROCKY TIME